Conditional not displacement: fast multi-oscillator control with a single qubit

-Bosonic codes are an approach in which a quantum information is redundantly encoded in the many levels of a quantum harmonic oscillator.
-They are an alternative to the conventional approach of multiple two-level systems, allowing for quantum error correction already at the lowest hardware level~\cite{gottesman_encoding_2001,chuang_bosonic_1997,lund2008fault}.
+Bosonic codes are an approach in which quantum information is redundantly encoded in the many levels of a quantum harmonic oscillator.
+Unlike the conventional approach to quantum error correction, which relays on multiple two-level systems, bosonic code are hardware efficient as they allow for errors to be corrected already at the level of a single quantum element~\cite{gottesman_encoding_2001,chuang_bosonic_1997,lund2008fault}.
 Concatenating these bosonic qubits into a larger error-correcting code may provide a path to robust quantum computation with reduced hardware overhead~\cite{guillaud2019repetition,menicucci2014fault,chamberland2022building}.
 Significant progress has been made in two leading platforms, circuit QED and Trapped Ions, where small error correction protocols for stabilizing a bosonic qubit have been demonstrated.~\cite{ofek_extending_2016,campagne2020quantum,de2022error}.
 Photonic systems are also finding new and improved schemes for generating such states~\cite{dahan2022creation, hastrup2020deterministic,lewenstein2021generation}.

-Achieving universal control of multiple bosonic qubits in a fast and efficient manner remains a gap to be filled.
-Universal control means any state can be prepared and controlled.
-The question is what are the best methods to achieve this goal, in terms of speed and efficiency.
-To achieve any control over a harmonic oscillator it must be coupled to an ancilla.
-Universal control can be obtained by a combination of unconditional and conditional operations (operations conditioned on the coupled system).
-Typically the conditional operations are slow as they need to be highly frequency selective, and their durations are limited by the inverse of the interaction rate.